168th Street station (New York City Subway): IND Eighth Avenue Line platforms

 The 168th Street station is an express station on the IND Eighth Avenue Line that has four tracks and two island platforms.
+The A train stops here at all times, making express stops during the day and local stops during the night; and the C train stops here except at night and always makes local stops.
+The station is the northern terminus for C trains; the next station to the north is 175th Street for A trains.
+The next station to the south is 163rd Street–Amsterdam Avenue for local trains and 145th Street for express trains.

-It is served by the A train at all times, and the C train at all times except late nights.
-Unlike other express stations in the subway system, the express tracks, used by the A train, are in the outer side and the local tracks, used by the C train, are in the inner side.
-This is to make it easier for C trains to terminate here, and turn around to make the southbound trip to Brooklyn.
+Unlike other express stations in the subway system, the express tracks, used by the A train, are on the outside and the local tracks, used by the C train, are on the inside.
+This is to make it easier for C trains to originate and terminate here, and turn around north of the station to make the southbound trip to Brooklyn.
 South of this station, the outer express tracks descend to a lower level below the inner local tracks, creating a two-over-two track layout.
-North of the station, the inner local tracks continue north underneath Broadway to the 174th Street Yard, while the outer express tracks turn sharply under Fort Washington Avenue before continuing to Inwood–207th Street.
-During the night, the A train makes local stops, using the northbound local track at this station before crossing over to the express one afterwards and the southbound express track at this station before crossing over to the local one afterwards.
+North of the station, the inner local tracks continue north underneath Broadway to the 174th Street Yard, while the outer express tracks turn sharply under Fort Washington Avenue and continue for four more stations before terminating at Inwood–207th Street.
+During the night, the A train makes local stops, using the northbound local track before crossing over to the express one afterwards and the southbound express track before crossing over to the local one afterwards.

 Both outer track walls have a maroon trim line with a black border and small "168" tile captions below them in white numbering on a black border.

-This station has a full length mezzanine above the platforms and tracks.
+The maroon trim line was part of a color-coded tile system used throughout the IND.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan.
+Because 168th Street is the northernmost express station on the Eighth Avenue Line, the color-coded tiles at stations north of 168th Street were originally maroon.
+This station has a full-length mezzanine above the platforms and tracks.
 Black I-beam columns run along the platform, alternating ones having the standard black name plate with white lettering.